 - 8 whole graham crackers, crushed into crumbs, (1 cup)

-- Whisk flour, baking powder, and salt together in bowl.
-Using stand mixer fitted with paddle, beat cream cheese, butter, and sugar until smooth and creamy, about 2 minutes.
-Add eggs and vanilla an mix until incorporated.
+- Whisk 3 ½ cups flour, 2 teaspoons baking powder, and 1 teaspoon salt together in bowl.
+Using stand mixer fitted with paddle, beat 1 pound softened cream cheese, 20 Tablespoons softened butter, and 1 ½ cups sugar until smooth and creamy, about 2 minutes.
+Add 2 large eggs and 2 teaspoons vanilla and mix until incorporated.
 Reduce speed to low, add flour mixture, and mix until just combined.
 Cover bowl tightly with plastic wrap and refrigerate until firm, about 30 minutes.

 - Adjust oven racks to upper-middle and lower-middle positions and heat oven to 350 degrees.
 Line 2 baking sheets with parchment paper.
-Spread graham cracker crumbs in shallow dish.
+Spread the 8 crushed graham cracker crumbs in a shallow dish.